 Alec Lenamond Paradigm

-tl;dr: (1) Speed okay (email chain appreciated), (2) advise against Theory and K's, (3) default probability over magnitude, and (4) pls debate the topic instead of arguing at each other.
+tl;dr: (1) Speed okay (provided inclusion in an email chain), (2) advise against Theory and K's, (3) default probability over magnitude, and (4) pls debate the topic instead of just reading weak link chains.

 Speed: I'll start by saying I have not judged much over the last few years so don't complain if I miss important information if you are spreading.
 I'm not opposed to speed, but I think there can still be great substantive debate at a normal conversational pace.
 If you do wish to spread, I would appreciate being included in an email chain or have the case(s) flashed to me.